 It was time to make our way back for some lunch and on route we spotted Buffalo on a couple of occasions!

-We had been so lucky on this African safari tour that we really couldn’t expect anymore than we had already seen but yet the animals kept appearing.
+We had been so lucky on this African safari tour.
+And we really couldn’t expect anymore than we had already seen but yet the animals kept appearing.
 A male Rhino resting in the shade was next on our safari!

-Our wilderness safari now continued on toward the lunch stop and when we arrived we all tucked into some good food with some great conversation about the day and about the area where my clients were from.
+Our wilderness safari now continued on toward the lunch stop.
+And when we arrived we all tucked into some good food.

 A spot of craft shopping was on the cards and then our African safari tour would continue slowly back to the gate so we could exit.
 It had been a late lunch and it was already 3pm when we spotted some Baboons on and next to the road near the gate!

-To be very honest with you I do not see how our African safari tour could have been any better in the amazing wilderness that we have in Africa!
+To be very honest with you I do not see how our African safari tour could have been any better.
+It is an amazing wilderness that we have in Africa!

-We departed and made our way back to Durban arriving at 6pm very happy with how well our Durban day safari had gone and with so many memories of this special African safari tour.
+We departed and made our way back to Durban arriving at 6pm.
+We were all very happy with how well our safari had gone.
+The clients took home so many memories of this special time.

-Join Tim Brown Tours on African safaris during your South Africa holidays and have the opportunity to experience Hluhluwe game reserve, Big 5 and malaria free safari as well as being only 2.5 hours from Durban.
+Join Tim Brown Tours on African safari during your South African holidays and have the opportunity to experience Hluhluwe game reserve, Big 5 and malaria free safari as well as being only 2.5 hours from Durban.
 It is a must to add to you list of places to visit near Durban in South Africa!